softwaremill/supler/docs/backend/formwithobject.rst

 The resulting type of each method is a ``FormWithObject[Person]``, which contains potential conversion/validation errors and the current state of the object.

+When validating, there is a special mode which runs the validations only for fields with filled-in values, not to show the user validation errors for fields which haven't been yet edited at all: ``doValidate(ValidateFilled)``.
+This is useful when validating partially-filled forms, and is also what ``process`` (described below) does when no action is invoked.

 Serializing a form to JSON
 --------------------------